-If that trip to the Happiest Place on Earth didn’t quite happen this summer, don’t fret Seattle parents.
-There’s still plenty of time to plan the next best thing—a family day trip that won’t break the bank and offers up plenty of summertime fun.
-The best part?
-These destinations all come in just shy of the, “Are we there yets?” making them the perfect option for both parents and kids alike.
-If you’re ready to roll, gas up the car and read on!
+If that trip to Hawaii or Disneyland didn’t happen this summer, don’t fret Seattle parents.
+There’s still time to plan the next best thing—a family day trip!
+To make the planning process easy, we’ve rounded up nine day trip destinations that all come in just shy of the, “Are we there yets?”
+If you’re ready for one last hurrah before school starts, gas up the car and read on!

 How far from Seattle: 135 miles (approximately a 2.5-3 hour drive)